stockphrase/no-silo/content/resources/project-grain-elevator/field-notes/index.md

 [Field notebooks](https://en.wikipedia.org/wiki/Fieldnotes) have been used by explorers and scientists for centuries to aid in observation, reflection, and preservation.
 They are records of human attempts to know and understand: chronicles of adventure and discovery in unexplored territories, descriptions of radical otherness and cultural difference, narratives of danger and fear, stories of deeply personal change and evolution.
 They are also jottings of the most mundane sort: ordinary facts, passing thoughts, offhanded queries, bits of data, placeholders for further study—even a [weird fantasy about a little bird that keeps repeatedly building a nest on your house](/img/birdngun.jpg).
 We will use the conceit of entering the field as a way of understanding our work together in this class.
 I like how the metaphor of fieldwork conjures scenes of exploration, discovery, danger, and transformation—experiences that I have come to associate with education and the work of learning.

 This term we'll be keeping all of our course notes, thinking, inquiry, and planning ideas inside a notebook—likely a series of them.
+When you have an idea, a passing thought, when you discover an interesting quotation from a reading, when you detect a connection between our class and something outside of it, when you create an outline for your upcoming draft or receive some good advice from our teaching assistant, I want you to put it in this book.
 When you think of this class, of the work of this class, I want you to think of your field notes.

-*In this class, the field notes are the work*.
+#### *In this class, the field notes are the work*.

-When you have an idea, a passing thought, when you discover an interesting quotation from a reading, when you detect a connection between our class and something outside of it, when you create an outline for your upcoming draft or receive some good advice from our teaching assistant, I want you to put it in this book.

 ---